GoogleChrome/web.dev/src/site/content/en/blog/link-prefetch/index.md

 For example, Netflix takes advantage of the time users spend on logged-out pages, to prefetch libraries that will be used once users log in.
 Thanks to this, they [reduced Time to Interactive by 30% for future navigations](https://medium.com/dev-channel/a-netflix-web-performance-case-study-c0bcde26a9d9).

 {% Aside 'gotchas' %}
 At the time of this writing, it is possible to share prefetched resources among pages served from different origins.
-When [Double-keyed HTTP cache](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/6KKXv1PqPZ0/oguPntMGDgAJ) ships, this will only work for top-level navigations and same-origin subresources, but it won’t be possible to reuse prefetched subresources among different origins.
-This means that, if `a.com` prefetches the resource `b.com/library.js`, it won’t be available in `c.com` cache.
+When [Double-keyed HTTP cache](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/6KKXv1PqPZ0/oguPntMGDgAJ) ships, this will only work for top-level navigations and same-origin subresources, but it won't be possible to reuse prefetched subresources among different origins.
+This means that, if `a.com` prefetches the resource `b.com/library.js`, it won't be available in `c.com` cache.
 Some browsers, such as WebKit-based ones, already [partition caches and HTML5 storage](https://webkit.org/blog/7675/intelligent-tracking-prevention/) for all third-party domains.
 {% endAside %}

 ### Prefetching on-demand JavaScript chunks